OceanNerdDiva/OceanNerdDiva/README.md

 I have autism, intermittent explosive disorder, ptsd, adhd, and yes I'm getting help but I'm in psychosis.

-These aren't fandoms I'm in, It's my interests : Daniel Tiger, Sesame Street (specifically the vintage episodes), chemistry, Dc comics, zoology, SpongeBob, psychology, Danny Phantom, I have lots of interests, so I can't really name them all.
+These aren't fandoms I'm in, It's my interests : Daniel Tiger, Sesame Street (specifically the vintage episodes), chemistry, Dc comics, zoology, marine biology, SpongeBob, psychology, Danny Phantom, I have lots of interests, so I can't really name them all.

+GUYS I REALIZED WHY I AM SO INTO MARINE BIOLOGY i learned that I just like all kind of fields in science and biology, Marine biology was the first thing I learned and I stuck with it for so long.
+Now I'm into chemistry but still learning marine biology.
+I don't think marine biology will ever die out for me.